Trump's Belligerent Talk on North Korea Rattles Turtle Bay

 “The flip side of the coin it’s not going to frighten them,” he said.
 “If he thinks he is sounding tough, they are just as tough as him, if not tougher, based on the last fifty years of their history.”

-For its part, North Korea leader Kim Jong-un dismissed Trump’s threat as little more than “rude nonsense” uttered by the “mentally deranged” American leader.
+For its part, North Korea leader Kim Jong-un dismissed Trump’s threat as little more than “rude nonsense” uttered by the “mentally deranged dotard.”

 “A frightened dog barks louder,” Kim said, according to the official Korean Central News Agency.
+Trump, he said, “is surely a rogue and a gangster fond of playing with fire, rather than a politician.”

 “His remarks, which described the U.S. option through straightforward expression of his will have convinced me, rather than frightening me, that the path I chose is correct and that is the one I have to follow to the last,” Kim said.